 Katharine Donato, holds the Donald G. Herzberg Chair in International Migration and is Director of the Institute for the Study of International Migration in the School of Foreign Service at Georgetown University.
 Prior to joining the Georgetown faculty, she was on the faculty of Vanderbilt and Rice Universities.
 She has examined many research questions related to migration, including the economic consequences of U.S. immigration policy; health effects of Mexico-U.S. migration; immigrant parent involvement in schools in New York, Chicago, and Nashville; deportation and its effects for immigrants; the great recession and its consequences for Mexican workers; and gender and migration.
 Her recent book is Gender and International Migration: From Slavery to Present, published by the Russell Sage Foundation (with Donna Gabaccia at the University of Toronto).
 In July 2016, together with Douglas Massey (Princeton), she published Undocumented Migration in a Global Economy: Twenty-First-Century Globalization and Illegal Migration, a special issue of The Annals of The Political and Social Science.
 In the last few years, she has been a co-Principal Investigator on two externally funded projects (with colleagues from Vanderbilt University).
 The first examines how environmental stressors affect out-migration from communities in southwestern Bangladesh, and the second analyzes data from the Vanderbilt Inpatient Cohort Study to understand how social support affects the health of patients admitted to the hospital with coronary heart disease at the time of hospitalization and after discharge.

-Neil Boothby is a Professor of Population and Family Health at Columbia University’s Mailman School of Public Health.
+Neil Boothby is the founding Director of the Fostering Resilience Initiative at Notre Dame University.
+This initiative works to ensure positive outcomes for children and youth facing adversity in seven countries: Colombia, Democratic Republic of Congo, Haiti, India, Kenya, Tanzania, and Peru.
+He was previously a Professor of Population and Family Health at Columbia University’s Mailman School of Public Health.
 He is the former director of the Program on Forced Migration and Health.

 His research focuses on the long-term consequences of deprivation and danger on child development, and the comparative efficacy of interventions that aim to strengthen the capacities of families and communities to protect young children from harm.
 In 2012-2014 Boothby took a leave of absence from Columbia University to serve as the US Government Special Adviser and Senior Coordinator to the USAID Administrator for Children in Adversity.
 During this time, he led the development of the USG Action Plan for Children in Adversity, which was launched at the White House to guide the government’s foreign assistance for vulnerable children in low- and middle-income countries.
 Boothby has held senior positions with UNHCR and Save the Children, working in low-income, disaster and conflict affected countries, and is also the founding director of the CPC Learning Network, which, through Columbia University, supports a range of research programs and training projects in Africa, Asia and Latin America, and the Columbia Group for Children in Adversity, a non-profit that provides technical support to local groups in Africa and Asia.